WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 - **Plugin entry:** a single WordPress plugin listed in `blueprints/my-wordpress/plugins.json` for the curated app store.
 - **Permanent app:** a complete Playground Blueprint in `apps/*.json`, usually installing one or more plugins and opening a useful landing page after setup.

+Recipes are guided workflows rather than app-store entries.
+To contribute one, see [Contributing Recipes](./contributing-recipes.md).

 If you want to submit a full Blueprint to the public Blueprints gallery instead, follow the repository-wide [Contribution Guidelines](../../CONTRIBUTING.md).

 ## First: Test in My Apps